withastro/roadmap/proposals/0046-astro-env.md

 ## Secret variables using `Astro.env`

 The issue restrict secret variables usage inside `.astro` files (or endpoints `context`).
-It's common to be able to use it outside, eg. in `.ts`.
-That's why it uses an ALS.
+It's common to be able to use it outside, eg. in `.ts`

 ## Using zod